hash-bang/gadzooks/README.md

 =========
 A miscellany of adornments, accoutrements and other such trappings to the popular [Fallen London](http://fallenlondon.storynexus.com) browser game.

-Gadzooks! is in no way associated with Failbetter games and provides absolutely no support for its use
+Gadzooks! is in no way associated with Failbetter games and provides absolutely no support for its use.

 Here be dragons, and so forth.